I startle awake to hands shoving me roughly.

 “Aloia is tricky,” she grumbles.

 Lorwyn bolts out of her stool before I’m done talking.
-“Wait there!” she calls.
+“Wait there!”

-I blink, and then smile just a little.
+I blink, then smile just a little.
 Her commanding presence gives her a sophisticated air, but it falls apart when she gets distracted.

 She returns with another small pot and a cup, adds them to the tea service.
 She lifts the pot to pour, and all at once I realize, beetle scales aside, what’s been bothering me.

 It’s not her smile that’s triggering the bolts of unease—that’s my mind reacting to unexpected magic use, perceiving a threat.